Category: Web3 & Blockchain

 Why RPC endpoint monitoring is different from standard uptime checks

-Traditional uptime monitoring asks: “Is the server responding?”
+Traditional uptime monitoring asks: “Is the server responding?”.

-RPC endpoint monitoring asks: “Is the server responding correctly, with fresh data, from multiple global regions, within acceptable latency for my specific JSON-RPC methods?”
+RPC endpoint monitoring asks: “Is the server responding correctly, with fresh data, from multiple global regions, within acceptable latency for my specific JSON-RPC methods?”.

 The distinction matters because RPC endpoints fail in ways that don’t show up as downtime:

-Block height lag: the endpoint is up and responding, but it’s serving data from a node that’s fallen behind the chain tip.
+Block height lag: The endpoint is up and responding, but it’s serving data from a node that’s fallen behind the chain tip.
 Your dApp shows stale balances, missed transactions, and unconfirmed events.
 HTTP 200 the whole time.

 Method-specific failures: eth_blockNumber works fine but eth_getLogs starts timing out.
 This breaks your event monitoring without affecting basic connectivity checks.